payu-india/CMS-Chatbot/docs/Offerings/introduction-recurring-payments-integration/using-api-integration-recurring-payments/integrate-parallel-sequencing-for-upi-autopay-zion.md

   title: Parallel Sequencing for UPI AutoPay Integration - Zion
   robots: index
 ---
-This section explains how to integrate parallel sequencing for UPI AutoPay transactions on Zion platform.
+This section explains how to integrate parallel sequencing for UPI AutoPay transactions.
 Parallel sequencing allows you to run pre-debits and executions simultaneously for different sequence numbers.

 <Callout icon="📘" theme="info">
   **Enable Parallel Sequencing**: To enable the Parallel Sequencing for UPI Autopay, contact your PayU Account Manager (KAM).